OWASP/www-chapter-jkpg/index.md

 psychology and complex behaviour.
 She is an ethical hacker and will share real life stories from when she herself used social engineering to attack organizations and its users.
-Today, Hanna works as a security awareness expert and her goal is to reduce human risk, “By supporting our users to become more security-aware, we are simultaneously minimizing the cyber-criminal´s attack surface”.
+Today, Hanna works as a security awareness expert and her goal is to reduce human risk, "By supporting our users to become more security-aware, we are simultaneously minimizing the cyber-criminal´s attack surface".
 Questions you will get answered during this session:

 - What is social engineering?
 - How is social engineering used in a cyber-attack?